supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. In the *Create custom query* window, for the *Name* enter **PowerShell Hunt**.

-1. For the *Custom query* enter the following KQL statement:
+1. For the *Query* enter the following KQL statement:

     ```KQL
     let lookback = 2d;